Shared Child Custody vs. Sole Child Custody

-Many people believe that the term “joint custody” refers to physical custody, which is where the children reside.
+Many people believe that the term “Joint Child Custody” refers to physical custody, which is where the children reside.
 Although it is certainly not unheard of for judges to order a 50-50 division of parenting time, such Parental Responsibility Allocation arrangements are rare unless the parties are committed to making it work.

 Illinois law is silent on the presumption of “joint custody,” although most judges prefer that the parents share parenting responsibilities and decisions to the greatest extent possible.
 However, before the shared-or-sole question can be answered, there are some important preliminary matters to resolve.